-2. Design,

-(a) All bicycle parking facilities shall be permanently fixed.

-- (b) Covered bicycle parking facilities shall be encourage where feasible. - 3.
+- 2. Design, - (a) All bicycle parking facilities shall be permanently fixed. - (b) Covered bicycle parking facilities shall be encourage where feasible. - 3.
 Amount Required. - (a) Non-residential: Bicycle parking shall be provided at 1 space per 10,000 square feet of commercial area up to 20 spaces. - (b) Multi-family: Bicycle parking shall be provided at 1 space per 5 units of up to 20 spaces.
 A minimum of 2 spaces shall be provided. - 4.
 Exemption.
-When determined by Planning and Economic Development Director that the proposed development is not conducive to bicycle parking, he or she may grant an exemption from the provision of this subsection. - 5.
-Fractional measurements.
+When determined by Planning and Economic Development Director that the proposed development is not conducive to bicycle parking, the Planning and Economic Development Director may grant an exemption from the provision of this subsection. - Fractional measurements.
 When units or measurements determining number of required bicycle parking spaces result in requirement of fractional space, any fraction shall require a full bicycle space.